mapbender/mapbender-documentation/en/quickstart.rst

 Management of Data Sources
 ================================================================================
-Mapbender can handle different Services like OGC WMS or OGC WMTS or OGC WFS.
-Every Service has to be handled differently.
+Mapbender can handle different services like OGC WMS or OGC WMTS or OGC WFS.
+Every service has to be handled differently.
 The administration provides an administration interface for every source (at the moment only WMS).

 Source Repository overview